Triggers check for an event. When the event occurs they run the PL/SQL code associated with the trigger.

 Creating or editing a format trigger

-1. In the Paper Design view, double-click the object for which you want to create or edit a format trigger to display the Property Inspector.
+To create or edit a format trigger using the Property Inspector: 1.
+In the Paper Design view, double-click the object for which you want to create or edit a format trigger to display the Property Inspector.

 2. Under Advanced Layout, set the Format Trigger property by clicking the ... button to display the PL/SQL Editor.